tylergneill/skrutable/src/skrutable/manual.md

 asty eva >> ( अस्त्य् एव ) >> अस्त्येव
 ~~~

 This is the default behavior for transliterating to Indic scripts in `skrutable`.
-In the code, the regular expressions governing this can be found in `virAma_avoidance.py`, and the overall setting can be toggled in `config.py`.
+In the code, the regular expressions governing this can be found in `virAma_avoidance.py`, and the overall setting can be toggled with the `avoid_virama_*` parameters to the `transliterate` method.

 # sandhi and compound splitting

-For splitting Sanskrit text into its individual words, both breaking compounds and dissolving sandhi, the powerful neural-network tool of Hellwig and Nehrdich, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp), has been producing good and usable results since its 2018 release, even without re-training the model (examples: [here](https://github.com/tylergneill/pramana-nlp/tree/master/3_text_doc_and_word_segmented) and [here](https://github.com/sebastian-nehrdich/gretil-quotations)).
-By itself, however, it is not very accessible to potential users, being accessed via the command-line only and requiring setup of the somewhat outdated `Python 3.5` and `TensorFlow 1.x`.

-To remedy this, `skrutable` provides a wrapper, accessible through its online interface and the importable library, for easily applying the pre-trained model while also (bonus!) preserving original sentence length and punctuation.
-This wrapper actually communicates with a separate online server ([splitter_server](https://splitter-server-tylergneill.pythonanywhere.com/)), so you'll need a working internet connection for this functionality.
+For splitting Sanskrit text into its individual words, `skrutable` provides a wrapper, accessible through its online interface and the importable library, for applying pre-trained models while also (bonus!) preserving original sentence length and punctuation.
+For both model options, the wrapper communicates with separate online servers ([my own splitter_server serving the 2018 model](https://splitter-server-tylergneill.pythonanywhere.com/) and https://dharmamitra.org), so you'll need a working internet connection for this functionality.
-(A previous, offline solution for incorporating the splitter involved
-requiring the user to set up `TensorFlow 1.x` on `Python 3.5`
-and to bridge different versions of Python with inelegant path hacks.
-Remnants of this still remain in the codebase and can be made to work if needed
-but are totally inactive at present.)

 # using the code

 ## installation

-1. Have Python 3 installed (`Homebrew` and Python 3.8+ recommended)
+1. Have Python 3 installed (`Homebrew` or `pyenv`, Python 3.8+, and a virtual environment recommended)

-2. Run `pip3 install skrutable` ([latest version on PyPi](https://pypi.org/project/skrutable/))
+2. Run `pip install skrutable` ([latest version on PyPi](https://pypi.org/project/skrutable/))

 ## objects